rsegers/Docker-Provider/Documentation/GenevaLogsIntegrationPreview/ReadMe.md

   1. Create Geneva Logs Account if you dont have one to use
   2. Navigate to [GenevaLogs Account](https://portal.microsoftgeneva.com/account/logs/configurations)
   3. Update namespace, account, moniker & identity values in [AGENTCONFIG](./ContainerLogV2.xml) corresponding to your geneva Logs account
-     > both account and moniker should have the value of storage group name (i.e. moniker)
+     > Both account and moniker should have the same value of storage group name (i.e. moniker)
      > If you dont have Account Moniker, you can create one by creating storage group from Resources tab of Geneva Logs Account
   4. Upload this updated configuration to your Geneva Logs Account